International Monetary Fund: General

 In an interview (2008-05-19), the former Romanian Prime Minister Călin Popescu-Tăriceanu claimed that "Since 2005, IMF is constantly making mistakes when it appreciates the country's economic performances".
 Former Tanzanian President Julius Nyerere, who claimed that debt-ridden African states were ceding sovereignty to the IMF and the World Bank, famously asked, "Who elected the IMF to be the ministry of finance for every country in the world?"

-Former chief economist of IMF and former Reserve Bank of India (RBI) Governor Raghuram Rajan who predicted the financial crisis of 2007–08 criticised the IMF for remaining a sideline player to the developed world.
+Former chief economist of IMF and former Reserve Bank of India (RBI) Governor Raghuram Rajan who predicted the 2008 financial crisis criticised the IMF for remaining a sideline player to the developed world.
 He criticised the IMF for praising the monetary policies of the US, which he believed were wreaking havoc in emerging markets.
 He had been critical of "ultra-loose money policies" of some unnamed countries.

 Countries such as Zambia have not received proper aid with long-lasting effects, leading to concern from economists.
 Since 2005, Zambia (as well as 29 other African countries) did receive debt write-offs, which helped with the country's medical and education funds.
 However, Zambia returned to a debt of over half its GDP in less than a decade.
 American economist William Easterly, sceptical of the IMF's methods, had initially warned that "debt relief would simply encourage more reckless borrowing by crooked governments unless it was accompanied by reforms to speed up economic growth and improve governance", according to The Economist.

+Feminist and postcolonial scholars have critiqued the IMF’s structural adjustment and austerity programs for reinforcing neocolonial economic dependencies in postcolonial states.
+These policy conditions often reduce public spending on health, education, and social services, disproportionately affecting women and marginalized communities, while prioritizing debt repayment and market liberalization over social welfare and national economic sovereignty.